 When corporations calculate the cost of making the change, they tend to give less financial value to the ongoing cost of SEO and of compensating for not having the relevant local domain.
 This could mean additional local hosting costs or even substantial link building to overcome the inherent disadvantages of the dot com.

 3. Better conversions rates – people buy locally

 Some SEOs may not see conversion factors as the most important in recommending which steps a client should take.
 However, I firmly believe users read URLs in the search engine results and that it has a direct impact on how many of them click on links.

 Having a local domain also helps in your link building programs.
 Other sites in the same country are much more likely to link to you if you have a local domain.
-But it’s especially true that they’ll be more interested in receiving links from you if you’re local—after all, they need local links too.
+But it is especially true that they will be more interested in receiving links from you if you are local – after all, they need local links too.
 Many local directories will only accept local domain names in any case.

-I can’t prove this one to you, but after more than a decade of experience I’m convinced that local domain sites tend to be more stable in results than dot coms which move up and down when search engine algorithms change.
+I cannot prove this one to you, but after more than a decade of experience I am convinced that local domain sites tend to be more stable in results than dot coms which move up and down when search engine algorithms change.

 In my long experience, I can confidently say local domains are winners every time.